-This plan was created for certain members of management of the Company.
+This plan, established by iA Financial Corporation, was created for certain members of management of the Company.
 Under this plan, each member receives restricted share units (RSUs), which vest over a period of 5 years from the effective date of the plan, at a rate of 20% per year.
 RSUs whose rights are not ultimately vested, where applicable, may be reallocated.
-Each RSU is equivalent to one common share of a subsidiary of the Company which, for the purposes of the plan, is deemed to wholly own certain other subsidiaries of the Company which are not under its control.
+Each RSU is equivalent to one common share of a subsidiary of iA Financial Corporation which, for the purposes of the plan, is deemed to wholly own, among others, some subsidiaries which are under the control of the Company.
 These units give the right to dividend equivalents cumulated in favour of the participant until the plan settlement date.
 Settlement of RSUs and dividend equivalents will be made in cash at the end of the 5-year vesting period.
-As at December 31, 2021, 35,000,000 (28,000,000 in 2020) restricted share units are outstanding.
-The compensation expense recognized in respect of this plan is \$10 (\$5 in 2020) and the liability is \$15 (\$5 in 2020).
+As at December 31, 2021, 8,950,000 (6,500,000 in 2020) restricted share units are outstanding.
+The compensation expense recognized in respect of this plan is \$3 (less than \$1 in 2020) and the liability is \$4 (less than \$1 in 2020).